Vasectomy Clinic

 What does the procedure involve?

-• injection of local anasethic into the skin in the midline of the scrotum
+• injection of local anaesthetic into the skin in the midline of the scrotum

 • 1cm midline incision with a hyphrecator (electric knife)

-• injection of local anaesthetic into vas deferens (often experienced as a mild pulliing on the testis)
+• injection of local anaesthetic into vas deferens (often experienced as a mild pulling on the testis)

 • the vas is then pulled out of a small incision and about 2cm is cut out with cautery to both ends of the remaining vas (done on both sides)